evhub/coconut/DOCS.md

 ```
 If pattern-matching function definition fails, it will raise a [`MatchError`](#matcherror) object just like [destructuring assignment](#destructuring-assignment).

-_Note: Pattern-matching function definition can be combined with shorthand and infix function definition._
+_Note: Pattern-matching function definition can be combined with shorthand and/or infix function definition._

 ##### Example